moderneinc/moderne-cluster-build-logs/README.md

 ### Step 3: Run the scripts

+> [!WARNING]
-_Please note these scripts won't function correctly if you haven't copied over the logs and `build.xlsx` file into the `repos` directory you're working out of._
+> Please note these scripts won't function correctly if you haven't copied over the logs and `build.xlsx` file into the `repos` directory you're working out of.

 **Run the following scripts in order**: